-It will take months -- not days or weeks -- to see real progress, and
+It will take months -- not days or weeks -- to see real progress, and years to see real solutions, but progress and solutions can be achieved.

 And they will.

 Part of our trouble is that we have been self-indulgent.
 For decades we have been voting ourselves ever-increasing levels of government benefits, and now the bill has come due.